Redocly/redocly-cli/README.md

 - [x] Configurable message levels for each rule.
 You can tailor your experience with Revalid as you wish.
 - [x] Lightning fast validation.
 Check 1 Mb file less than in one second.
 - [x] Human readable error messages.
 Now with stacktrace and codeframes.
+- [x] Intuitive suggestions for misspelled type names or references.
 - [x] Easy to implement custom rules.
 Need something?
 Ask us or do it yourself.

 All of them are also provided inside our [VS Code extension](https://redoc.ly).